Dorchester Historical Society apologizes for ‘unfortunate oversight’ on card

-The card reads: “We’re dreaming of a white Dorchester,” along with a picture of a snow globe.
+The card, which plays on the words of the famous song “White Christmas,” reads: “We’re dreaming of a white Dorchester,” along with a picture of a snow globe.

 “Racist or not racist.
 It depends on how you understand it, how you take it,” said Kenny Okfor.